To Help Others, One Couple Talks About Life With Early-Onset Alzheimer's

 Bella laughed ruefully and said she accepts Will's expanding role in their marriage.
 "I appreciate it.
 I mean, there's nothing he can do that will make me angry."

-One irony, painful and bittersweet, is that Bella and Will are experiencing a kind of honeymoon during this crisis, a new kind of romance.
-Part of that is because Bella's personality is already different.
+One irony, painful and bittersweet, is that Bella and Will are experiencing a kind of honeymoon during this crisis, a new kind of romance — partly because Bella's personality is already different.
 They talk about it on the podcast.
 "You're a little more goofy, a little more upbeat and jolly," Will says.

-Bella agrees, telling NPR that one side-effect of the disease is that she's less of "a boss," less of a "type-A perfectionist" than she used to be.
+Bella agrees, telling NPR that one side-effect of the disease is that she's less of "a boss," less a "type-A perfectionist," than she used to be.
 A lot of the time, she actually feels happier.
-"I should be like depressed and walking around like the world is about to end, because it is," she says, laughing and shaking her head.
+"I should be depressed and walking around like the world is about to end, because it is," she says, laughing and shaking her head.

 But even this change comes with a sense of loss.
 Will misses the old Bella, the fierce, hard-driving woman who used to share his life.
 "I mean, you know, we fell in love.
 We've had a long marriage.
 It's not like I wanted parts of her to fade away.
 I'm not saying I exactly miss our fights, but you know, that's a part of who we were as a couple.
 And that's not there now.
 It just really isn't."